Haslam Improvement Act pays for new bridge - Claiborne Progress

 Courtesy photo

 The Y-Hollow Bridge is officially open for traffic in the Eagen Community and the county is out no money.
 Funds were provided via the Haslam Improvement Act.
-Paperwork, approvals and construction took a total 8 years to complete.
+Paperwork, approvals and construction took a total eight years to complete.
 Lowest project bidder was Potter South East of Scott County.
-Standing from the left are Claiborne road department supervisor Ronnie Pittman, Claiborne 9th district commissioner James Hatmaker and commissioner/road department employee Stacey Crawford.
+Standing from the left are Claiborne road department superintendent Ronnie Pittman, Claiborne 9th district commissioner James Hatmaker and commissioner/road department foreman Stacey Crawford.

 You Might Like